Ken-Watson/home-depot-scraper-pdm/README.md

   * ProductDetailsSpider: This spider will use the category links stored in the database to extract product details such as name, price, and description.

 ## Database Schema:
-The database will consist of a single table:
+The database will consist of two tables:

   * categories: This table will store the category name and category link for each category.
   * product_details: This table will store the product details such as product name, description, dimensions, price, rating, etc.